Cover photo by John Wilkinson.

 Habitat

 Their preferred habitat is that of rivers and streams in both open and wooded landscapes.
-Favours fast flowing waters but also hunts over nearby slow flowing sections.
-Most regular along rocky stretches of river, but is not limited by this.
+The Ringed Cascader favours fast-flowing waters but also hunts over nearby still sections.
+The Ringed Cascader is most regular along rocky stretches of river, but is not limited by this.
+Individuals may sometimes be found far from water in the surrounding habitat.

 Photo by Ryan Tippett